Curriculum

 There are many reasons to establish a business entity for your herbal practice.
 In this session, you’ll learn about the benefits and challenges of being a Sole Proprietor and setting up a Limited Liability Corporation or Corporation.
 Patricia helps you understand the tax considerations for each entity, including liability protections, resale taxes, and allowable tax deductions.

-Business and Tax Considerations with Patricia
+Business and Tax Considerations

-Growing and Tending Your Apothecary with Patricia
+Growing and Tending Your Apothecary

 What herbs do you need in your apothecary?
 We’ll show you how to determine the herbs you need, how to build your apothecary and creative ways to get herbs for your clients without a huge financial investment.
 Learn about wholesale accounts and how to price herbs, collect sales tax, and keep accurate apothecary records.
 And we’ll show you how to use Herbalista’s “Good Herbalist Practices” to document your medicine-making practices.

-Crafting Client Files with Kat
+Crafting Client Files

 Whether digital or hard copy, client files tell the story of your interactions and track your client’s progress.
 Kat shares her tips for keeping SOAP notes (Subjective, Objective, Assessment, and Plan) and working with other documents to create a comprehensive record of your practice.

-Understanding and Using Bloodwork and Other Lab Reports with Kat
+Understanding and Using Bloodwork and Other Lab Reports

 When do we need bloodwork and other laboratory tests to make an accurate assessment of a client?
 Kat walks you through some of the most common tests and what they reveal and shares tips for interacting with other licensed medical providers.

-An Overview of Online Practice Platforms and Creating a Newsletter to Build Your Practice with Camille Freeman
+An Overview of Online Practice Platforms and Creating a Newsletter to Build Your Practice

-Herbalist as Educator and Marketer with Kat and Patricia
+Herbalist as Educator and Marketer

 Herbalists constantly educate about herbalism through newsletters, social media posts, websites, and one-to-one client interactions.
 You’ll learn how to hone your “elevator pitch,” write a dynamic bio and create resources to support your practice.
 We’ll also give tips for writing for the web and explore the joys and challenges of public speaking and teaching.